 Remember, there are two sides to every story.Tweet

-But perhaps even more difficult, is living with or trying to explain to someone but why you; say, jump at literally every single noise.
-You know, this is classic PTSD and it’s startle response.
+But perhaps even more difficult is living with/trying to explain to someone why you, say, jump at literally every single noise.
+You know, this is classic PTSD and its startle response.
 However, it’s been my experience that the majority of people who aren’t cursed with this invisible taser-like affliction, will likely see you as jumpy.
-Furthermore, rather than seeing one as ill, people who don’t know will either laugh or pay it zero attention.
+Furthermore, rather than seeing you as ill, people who don’t know will either laugh or pay it zero attention.
 Hell, I’ve even been told to calm down.
-There are, without question, there are two side to every story.
+There are, without question, two sides to every story.

-For instance, we could stop and ask ourselves what’s really causing the behaviour that we are seeing?
-Now, I know that this really isn’t the way we think, at least the majority of us; however, it would nonetheless help us better understand and thus better empathize those around us.
-So maybe empathy is something we should teach in schools?
+For instance, we could stop and ask ourselves what’s really causing the behaviour that we are seeing.
+Now, I know that this really isn’t the way we – at least the majority of us – think.
+However, it would help us better understand and thus better empathize with those around us.
+So maybe empathy is something we should teach in schools…?

-Empathy allows us to put ourselves in someone else’s shoes; to try and understand and work with people who having unique challenges.
-In my case, If disappear and withdrawal for example, I’m not avoiding you intentionally, I am trying to recharge; so I can cope with the world around me.
-Understanding how depression works, will help you see that it’s not you, thus you may have more empathy for my predicament.
-The lack of trying on the part of others is, as far as I am concerned, further proof that there are two side to every story.
+Empathy allows us to put ourselves in someone else’s shoes, to try and understand and work with people who are having unique challenges.
+In my case, if I disappear and withdraw for example, I’m not avoiding you intentionally.
+I am trying to recharge, so I can cope with the world around me.
+Understanding how depression works will help you see that it’s not you; thus you may have more empathy for my predicament.
+The lack of trying on the part of others is, as far as I am concerned, further proof that there are two sides to every story.

-There are two side to every story – yes even the non-sufferer.
+There are two sides to every story – yes, even that of the non-sufferer.

-With all that said, we, the mentally ill must consider that there are two side to every story of those on the outside looking in.
-For example.
-Do they know anything about PTSD, depression or any other form of mental illness?
+With all that said, we, the mentally ill must consider that there are two sides to every story of those on the outside looking in.
+For example: do they know anything about PTSD, depression or any other form of mental illness?
 Furthermore, do we have a right to be mad at every human being who “doesn’t get it?”
-While this may be difficult to answer, it’s my contention that, no, in fact we can’t be mad with every Johnie and Joe; especially if they have only heard tell of PTSD on the TV or internet.
-Some people will never get past the words, “oh my. that’s terrible.”
+While this may be difficult to answer, it’s my contention that, no, in fact we can’t be mad with every John and Jane, especially if they have only heard tell of PTSD on the TV or internet.
+Some people will never get past the words, “Oh my, that’s terrible.”
 What can I, or you do about that?
-Others are outright dismissive whilst others are avoidant.
+Others are outright dismissive while others are avoidant.

 In need of rest and peer support?
-GO to really point retreat’s website here: Come stay at where
+GO to Rally Point Retreat’s website here: Come stay at where…

 Rally Point Retreat provides a quiet, safe, and relaxing, rural setting on Nova Scotia’s South Shore as a respite for essential services members in treatment for CIS/CSI/OSI/OSIS/PTSD to regroup themselves and reconnect with their families, to prevent further collateral damage from traumatic events.